 Hordes of immigrants would come to overcrowd America?
 Okay, take a really extreme scenario.
 Imagine that half of the people on the planet moved here.
 That would mean an unthinkable eleven-fold increase in our population—from 300 million to 3.3 billion people.
 The result?
 America would be a bit less "densely" populated than England.
 England has 384 people/sq.km; vs. 360 people/sq. km. if our population multiplied 11-fold.
 Another comparison: with half of mankind living here, we would be less densely populated than the state of New Jersey is today (453/sq. km.).
 Note that these calculations exclude Alaska (our biggest state) and Hawaii.
 And the density-calculations count only land area.

 Contrary to widespread beliefs, high population density is a value not a disvalue.
 High population density intensifies the division of labor, which makes possible a wider variety of jobs and specialized consumer products.
 For instance, in Manhattan, there is a "doll hospital"—a store specializing in the repair of children's dolls.
 Such a specialized, niche business requires a high population density in order to have a market.
 Try finding a doll hospital in Poughkeepsie.
-In Manhattan, one can find a job as a Pilates Method teacher or as a "Secret Shopper" (two jobs actually listed on Craig's List).
+In Manhattan, one can find a job as a "Secret Shopper" (a job actually listed on Craig's List).
 Not so in Paducah.

 THE VALUE OF IMMIGRANTS